markmontymark/patterns/README.md

 *State* 	An object appears to change its` class when the class it passes calls through to switches itself for a related class.

 *Strategy*	An object controls which of a family of methods is called.
 Each method is in its` own class that extends a common base class.

-*Template* 	An abstract class defines various methods, and has one non-overridden method which calls the various methods.
+*Template Method*	An abstract class defines various methods, and has one non-overridden method which calls the various methods.

 *Visitor* 	One or more related classes have the same method, which calls a method specific for themselves in another class.